PelionIoT/konekuta/README.md

 # Konekuta

-A highly-opiniated node.js framework to quickly build dynamic web-applications on top of mbed Device Connector.
+A highly-opiniated node.js framework to quickly build dynamic web-applications on top of mbed Cloud.

 The idea behind Konekuta is that for many applications you need to solve the same problems: